King Field, Minneapolis

 King Field (alternately, Kingfield) is a neighborhood in the Southwest community in Minneapolis, Minnesota.
 Its boundaries are 36th Street to the north, Interstate 35W to the east, 46th Street to the south, and Lyndale Avenue to the west.
-King Field, within the King Field neighborhood is a park named after Martin Luther King Jr.
+King Field, within the King Field neighborhood, is a park named after Martin Luther King Jr.

+Kingfield is a part of Minneapolis City Council ward 8 and state legislative districts 62A and 62B.

 History

 King Field is named after Colonel William S. King.
-The neighborhood is located in Minneapolis’ Southwest community between Interstate 35W on the east and Lyndale Avenue on the west.
-The northern boundary is 36th Street, and the southern boundary is 46th Street.
+The neighborhood is in Minneapolis's Southwest community between Interstate 35W on the east and Lyndale Avenue on the west.
+The northern boundary is 36th Street and the southern boundary is 46th Street.